tetaplaun/aisnakegame2/README.md

 ## Project Structure

 - `environment.py`: The game environment implementing the dual snake game
+  - `DualSnakeEnv`: Full-featured snake environment with all game elements
+  - `SimplifiedDualSnakeEnv`: Simplified environment with fewer obstacles and no power-ups (for more effective training)
 - `run_game.py`: Script to run the game with random actions (for testing)
 - `models/`: Neural network model definitions
   - `dqn_model.py`: DQN and Dueling DQN model architectures